tidepodz/tidepodz.github.io/_pages/about.md

 ## About Brad Whipple

-Brad Whipple was born and raised in Idaho.
-He's lived in East Idaho for over 10 years and moved here for work after graduating from Boise State.
+Brad Whipple was born and raised in Idaho and has proudly called East Idaho home for more than a decade.
+After graduating from Boise State University, he moved to the region for work and quickly became an active member of the community.

-He served 6 years in the Idaho National Guard and departed the service as an E-5 Seargent and spent most of his service as gunner on a Bradley fighting vehicle.
+Brad served six years in the Idaho National Guard, achieving the rank of E-5 Sergeant.
+Much of his service was spent as a gunner on a Bradley Fighting Vehicle, where he developed leadership skills, discipline, and a strong commitment to teamwork and service.

-He holds an undergraduate degree in Electrical Engineering from Boise State and a Masters of Computer Science from University of Idaho.
-He curerently works a day job in the cybersecurity industry serving countless utilities as his primary clientelle and owns and operates on the side a business providing electrical charging solutions to the military.
+He holds an undergraduate degree in Electrical Engineering from Boise State University and a Master’s degree in Computer Science from the University of Idaho.
+Professionally, Brad works in the cybersecurity industry, where he serves utilities across the nation, helping to protect critical infrastructure.
+In addition to his career, he owns and operates a small business that provides electrical charging solutions to the military.

+With a deep commitment to service, strong technical expertise, and a lifelong connection to Idaho, Brad is dedicated to bringing practical solutions and principled leadership to the Idaho Falls City Council.